Categories

 Ahoy Mates

 Prepare yourself for a day jam-packed with nature’s beauty.
 Setting sail with Captain Andy’s Na Pali Coast Tour means an early start and a lovely day out on the boat.
 Happiness is the feeling of the sun on your face and the wind in your hair as you lounge on a 65-foot sailboat.
 While the main objective is views of the Nā Pali Coast, visiting in winter almost guarantees a whale sighting or two.
-We’ve been lucky enough to encounter a pod of dolphins and some sea turtles as well.
+We were lucky enough to encounter a pod of dolphins, so keep your eyes peeled!

 As with any tour, the crew and captain are nothing short of amazing.
 From keeping everyone safe, well-fed, and happy to providing local recommendations, everyone goes above and beyond to make it a lovely trip out on the water.
 The tour includes breakfast, fresh juice, lunch, and drinks.
-Chef Dion is a rockstar, and so everything will be delicious!
+All the food was pretty tasty— especially considering it was made on the boat!

 Pro tip: throughout the winter months, the ocean tends to become more choppy later in the day, so if you’re visiting December through February, your best bet will be getting out in the morning.
 If you are visiting in late spring, summer, or early fall, you might be better off going on an afternoon tour.
 By mid-afternoon, the sun has swung to the west side of the island, pulling the Nā Pali Coast from the shadows and putting it on prominent display.